rockbot/wdc14/README.md

 npm start
 ```

-Code is located at http://localhost:3000.
+Play with the demo code in a browser at http://localhost:3000.

 For the code that runs Manny the Manipulator, check out the [Manny the Manipulator repo](https://github.com/rockbot/manny).